desbma/bdf/README.md

 3. For files with similar content, check if some Btrfs file extents are different (using [fiemap](https://www.kernel.org/doc/html/latest/filesystems/fiemap.html))
 4. If some extents are not shared, the files are considered duplicates candidate for reflinking

 _\* Some optimizations take place: we only compute hashes for files having the same size as at least another file.
-This avoids computing hashes for files which can not be duplicate anyway (the common case), and leads to a major overall speedup._
+This avoids computing hashes for files which can not be duplicate anyway (the common case), and leads to a major overall speedup.
+Hashes are also computed in separate threads to make use of multi core CPUs._

 ## Installation